karthusthaur/line-integral-convolutions/README.md

 # Line Integral Convolution (LIC)

 LICs are an amazing way to visualise 2D vector fields, and are widely used in many different fields (e.g., weather modelling, plasma physics), however I couldn't find a simple, up-to-date implementation, so I wrote my own.
-I hope you can find it useful.
+I hope it can also help you on your vector field journey!

 Here, you can see the LIC applied to two different vector fields:
-- Left: Lotka-Volterra equations
+- Left: modified Lotka-Volterra equations
-- Right: Gaussian random field where both components are independent
+- Right: Gaussian random vector field

 <div style="display: flex; justify-content: space-between;">
   <img src="./examples/example_lic_1.png" width="49%" />